SUNNY-GAWANDE/Operational-Analytics-on-Goodcabs/README.md

 ## Overview
 ![image alt](https://github.com/SUNNY-GAWANDE/Operational-Analytics-on-Goodcabs/blob/76e38990f4ece5a01ff51e13b50f82ef54894659/Overview_1.png)
 ### KPI Performance:
 During the 6 month period Good Cabs has earned 108M revenue from 426K total trips by 238K passengers and average trip cost to 254.
-Fom 426K total passengers, 177K(42%)  were new passengers and 249K(58%) were repeat passengers.
+From 426K total passengers, 177K(42%)  were new passengers and 249K(58%) were repeat passengers.
 Repeat rates were higher compared to new passengers.
 ### Revenue by City:
 Jaipur city generated the highest revenue with 37M, contributing to 34% overall.
 Second city in terms of revenue is Kochi, generating 17M and contributing 15.7%.
 Bottom 3 cities are Mysore, Vadodara & Coimbatore, generating 4M revenue which is flat across all three cities and contributing to only 3-3.5% in overall revenue.